How to Grow Sweet Peas, a Cottage Garden Favorite

-Sweet peas were discovered on an island off the coast of Sicily in 1699 by Father Cupani who was a botanist as well as a monk.
+Sweet peas are an annual flowering vine.
+They were discovered on an island off the coast of Sicily in 1699 by Father Cupani who was a botanist as well as a monk.
 He sent seeds to a friend in England.
-The original sweet peas had unremarkable purple flowers so it wasn’t until 1870 that they attracted the attention of a Scotsman, Henry Eckford, who began hybridizing them, eventually creating 115 cultivars.
+The original sweet peas had a scent which is described as similar to honey and orange blossoms and unremarkable purple flowers so it wasn’t until 1870 that they attracted the attention of a Scotsman, Henry Eckford, who began hybridizing them, eventually creating 115 cultivars.
 They were a sensation in Victorian gardening circles.

-Sweet peas are an annual vine varying in height from 3 to 6 feet depending on the cultivar.
+Sweet peas vines vary in height from 3 to 6 feet depending on the cultivar.
 They grow best in full sun (6 to 8 hours daily) but like their roots to be shaded.
 It’s helpful to grow short annuals around the base of your sweet peas to shade their roots and keep them cool.
 A thick layer of mulch will also help to keep the roots cool.
 The flowers come in every color except yellow.

 The vines need something to climb on.
 A trellis or tepee works well, but even just upright sticks pushed into the soil will do.
-The vines cannot “grasp” anything thick, so use a netting if you have thick fence posts.
+The tendrils which the vines use to climb cannot “grasp” anything thick, so use a netting if you have thick fence posts.
 Chicken wire may be ugly but sweet peas will readily climb it.
 Some gardeners even encourage their vines to ramble over the other plants in their gardens.